-In a small dilapidated village in 1990s Hungary, life has come to a virtual standstill.
-The autumn rains have started.
-The villagers expect to receive a large cash payment that evening, and then plan to leave.
+In a small, dilapidated village in 1990s Hungary, life has come to a virtual stand-still.
+The Autumn rains have started.
+A few of the villagers expect to receive a large cash payment that evening, and then plan to leave.
 Some want to abscond earlier with more than their fair share of the money.
-However they hear that the smooth talking Irimias, whom they thought had died, is coming back.
+However they hear that the smooth-talking Irimias, who they thought had died, is returning.
 They are apprehensive that he will take all their money in one of his grandiose schemes to keep the community going.
 Written by

 Did You Know?

 's films, contains one of the longest average shot lengths in any motion picture: 145.7 seconds.
 A single long take approximately 4 hours into the movie lasts an incredible 10 minutes, 14 seconds.
 See more

 Not that human life was so highly valued.
 Keeping order appears to be the business of the authorities, but in fact it's the business of all.
 Order.
 Freedom, however, has nothing human.
 It's something divine, something... our lives are too short for us to know properly.
 If you're looking for a link, think of Pericles, order and freedom are linked by passion.
 We have to believe in both, we suffer from both.
 Both from order and freedom.
 But human life is meaningful, rich, beautiful and filthy.
 It ...